rauhs/klang/README.md

 You can always just attach exactly once rather complicated renderer instead of multiple small ones.

+Another strategy is to apply your custom fancy renderer to only a tab (as a `map` transducer) and leave the *normal* tabs render it normally.

 ## Listening for logs
 Every log is pushed on a `mult` channel (see core.async docs) which you can tap into.
 The channel is in `:log-pub-ch` of the `db` atom.